 JMS Publisher connector configuration:

 Enter the values for configuration, destination types, destination name, and actual request payload components in the General tab.
-For this, selecting the destination type is Queue type, the destination name is MuleSample (which we have created in EMS server), and payload is the actual business request, which we get from the Web browser.
+For this, selecting the destination type is Queue type, the destination name is MuleSample (which we have created in the EMS server), and the payload is the actual business request, which we get from the Web browser.

 After that, we need to establish a connection with the EMS server along with the configuration parameters that are provided by the Messaging channel.
 For this, please refer below steps: